 Many gardeners spend every spare moment perusing seed catalogs in the winter, looking for their family’s next favorite vegetable or flower, and dreaming about spring.
 The Savvy Gardening experts are certainly no different.
-We’ve browsed, purchased, and grown dozens of varieties from many different seed catalogs over the years, and today, we’re going to introduce you to some of our favorites.
+We’ve browsed, purchased, and grown dozens of varieties from many different seed catalogs over the years, and here, we’re going to introduce you to some of our favorites.

 Meet our favorite seed catalogs:

-From Tara Nolan, our expert on ornamentals:
+From Tara Nolan, our raised bed and ornamentals expert:

 Niki Jabbour, Savvy’s year-round veggie gardener: